Nature-City Hybrids: Green design strategies for the city of tomorrow

-Helga Fassbinder: Urban planner, publicist and initiator of the international platform and Foundation Biotope City, em.prof.
-TU Eindhoven / TU Hamburg
+Helga Fassbinder: Urban planner, author and initiator of the basic idea of Biotope City, em. prof. TU/e and TU Hamburg

 Tom van Duuren: Forester and member of Wilde Weelde, platform of specialist companies in the field of landscaping and management

 Bernhard Scharf: Biologist and landscape architect specialist in IT-added planning and design of building integrated greening, University of Natural Resources and Life Sciences, Vienna (BOKU) / Greenpass

 Harrie van Helmond: Architect, specialist in greening buildings en green urban areas, van Helmond architects/Foundation Biotope City

 Morning program 10.00 am:

 Welcome: Rik Thijs (Alderman for Climate & Energy, Public Space & Green municipality of Eindhoven) positions the theme and goal of seminar in the municipal policy for greening and densifying the city.
 He is invited to reflect on important concrete steps and actions needed in the context of climate change and greening the city.

 Introduction to goal and set up of the day (design, objective, guests): Mathias Lehner (architect BNA, Nextcity).
 On behalf of the initiators (Foundation Biotope City / Architectuurcentrum Eindhoven / TU/e / municipality of Eindhoven) Lehner will explain the reasons and objectives of the symposium: what we are going to hear, see and do…

 Introductory reflection on humans and nature: Torsten Schröder, TU e